 Although it was NZ$40.00 to camp here, we needed a powered site and wanted to be nearby the glacier and Lake Matheson as we had a busy day planned the next day.

 It turned out to be an absolute hidden gem as the campsite owner took us all on a free walk through the rainforest in the dark to find glow worms.
 We felt like we were in a Disney film as they twinkled around us!
-This wasn’t a one off – the campsite runs these glow worm walks for free every evening at 9pm.
+This wasn’t a one off – the campsite runs these glow worm walks for free every evening at 9pm, making it one of the many reasons why it belongs on our best South Island campgrounds list.

 DAY 15: LAKE MATHESON - FRANZ JOSEF GLACIER - HOKITIKA